fauna-labs/fauna-serverless-saas-workshop/Lab2/README.md

   ```

 ### Fauna Setup
-> You may have noticed these same steps from Lab1.
-Go ahead and create a new Fauna database
-> as we won't be using Lab1's database.
+> Note: You may have noticed these same steps from Lab1.
+Please continue and create a new Fauna database as we won't be using Lab1's database.

 * Login to the Fauna [dashboard](https://dashboard.fauna.com)
 * Create a new database